bumbummen99/EasyIPLookup/README.md

+# Discontinued
+I have discontinued this project as i have no use in it anymore and there are easier ways to accomplish the desired behaviour.

 # EasyIPLookup
 An easy solution for quick name lookups.
 This can be used to update a list of names/keys with a combination of an ip address and a port.
 This allows to simply access your home network while